y2737924daohegua/corber/pages/frameworks/react.md

 The following custom changes are required to your React application.
 The CLI will warn you if anything is missing.

-- In `package.json`: the homepage property must be defined and nto have a leading slash;
+- In `package.json`, the `homepage` property must be defined and not have a leading slash.

-- If you want to use livereload (you probably do), you will have needed to run `yarn run eject`. corber requires access to your webpack config.
+- If you want to use livereload (you probably do), you will have to run `yarn run eject`. corber requires access to your webpack config.

-- If you want to enable cordova.js & plugins in livereload, you will need to run:
+- If you want to enable `cordova.js` and plugins in livereload, you will need to run:

 ```bash
   yarn add corber-webpack-plugin --dev